Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 The new output is now tied to your address which means it is locked to your public key under the hood.
 This effectively transfers ownership of that chunk of bitcoin to you because you are the only one capable of unlocking that chunk now with your private key by creating a consecutive transaction where this UTXO becomes the input.

+---

 UTXOs can be thought of as banknotes because they hold an exact amount of bitcoin.
 This means that when you want to spend your UTXO you always unlock the whole chunk, not just a portion of it.
 Say you have to pay 10.000 satoshis(100.000.000 satoshis are one bitcoin and the network only understands satoshis under the hood) for a gum but you have a UTXO that is 5000 and another that is 8000.
 Your wallet combines these UTXOs as inputs and creates an output of 10.000 sats locking it to the merchant's address:

 So what happens to that 3000 extra?
 Well, let’s say you pay an additional 1000 in fees for the miners to incentivize them to include your transaction in their block.
 The remaining 2000 is what we call the **change output** and it is locked to one of your **change addresses** which is just the same as a receive address so you can later spend that too of course.

-### Here is a visual of the life-cycle of a UTXO:
-{: .no_toc }
-[![HD wallets and UTXOs](/assets/img/diagrams/hd_wallets_and_utxo_model.drawio.png)](/assets/img/diagrams/hd_wallets_and_utxo_model.drawio.png){:target="_blank"}

 The fee is implied, so it does not create an additional output(we save some bytes of data this way).
 The miners know this from the transaction data.
 The input amounts of a bitcoin transaction are therefore always greater than or equal (zero fees paid) to the output amounts if we add them up.

+## The life-cycle of a UTXO, created and spent("destroyed") by your seed:
+{: .no_toc }
+[![HD wallets and UTXOs](/assets/img/diagrams/hd_wallets_and_utxo_model.drawio.png)](/assets/img/diagrams/hd_wallets_and_utxo_model.drawio.png){:target="_blank"}

+---

 What happens when you have many UTXOs?
 Which ones are selected for payments?
 This is called **coin selection** and it can be automatically carried out by your wallet or you can manually select your desired UTXOs to spend in a particular transaction.
 You will see when this is important later on.